 Fill in the contact form below and we will get in touch with you to discuss your requirements

-The Mumbles lifeboat disaster of 1947by Gary Reading, Feb 2019
+The Mumbles lifeboat disaster of 1947by Well Polished Swansea, Feb 2019

 As far as sailors are concerned the land bordering the Bristol Channel, and in particular its northern extremity, has always been a dangerous and deadly stretch of coast.

 This part of the estuary has seen hundreds, perhaps thousands, of shipwrecks over the years but none is more famous or more tragic than the post-war wreck of the Liberty ship Samtampa and the subsequent loss of the Mumbles lifeboat Edward Prince of Wales.

 The double disaster took place on the night of 23 April 1947.
 The Samtampa was a 7219 ton Liberty ship, built and launched in the USA in December 1943, one of many vessels intended to plug the gap caused by the German U-boat campaign against British and Allied shipping.

 She, like all of her class, was built in a hurry, her hull being welded together rather than riveted – something that may have contributed to the eventual breaking up of the stricken ship.